soroswap/docs/01-concepts/02-design-decisions/02-analizing_uniswapv2_pair_contract.md

 - <https://blog.uniswap.org/uniswap-v2>
 - <https://rskswap.com/audit.html>

-The Pair contract written in rust for Soroswap has been inspired in the UniswapV2Pair contract written in Solidity.
+The Pair contract written in Rust for Soroswap has been inspired in the UniswapV2Pair contract written in Solidity.
 However, from the first (0.0.1) version, there are a lot of functions, variables, events and others, that are not currently implemented in SoroswapPairV0.0.1.

-In this section we are going to compare the Soroswap pair contract with the UniswapV2 pair contract.
+In the next two sections we are going to compare the Soroswap pair contract with the UniswapV2 pair contract.
 We will use the UniswapV2 pair contract as a reference point and argument about why the Soroswap pair does implement or does not implement certain features.